merckhung/linux_ms_dev_kit/KNOWN-QUIRKS.md

 ```

 ## Power Management is in disarray
+There appear to be some userspace services that support Power Management.
+[At least it's on the Lenovo Thinkpad X13s this way.](https://wiki.gentoo.org/wiki/ThinkPad_X13s) Looking into it.

 To keep the thing working almost all voltage regulators are set to always on.
 If you browse in the sc8280xp code, you'll see that power management isn't supported yet by qcom-pcie, leading to the ```pcie_3a_gdsc status stuck at 'off'``` kernel warning.
 With no further effects, only that pcie3a where WWAN lives is disbled.
 Likewise, qcom-pmic-glink doesn't get the links it needs to work:
 ```